roytang/blog/content/notes/2013/09/380576566444437504/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/380576566444437504/
+title: ''
 ---

-RT [@DanSlott](https://twitter.com/DanSlott/): I &lt;3 Marvel Comics.
+I &lt;3 Marvel Comics.
 You can just make s*** up.
 "How does THAT work?"
 Pym Particles.
 "Where's the excess energy go?"
-The Negat…
+The Negative Zone.
+NEXT!